sailfish-spotify/hutspot/docs/operating/page-usage.md

  * Click on Artists names to open Artist Page
  * Click on Star to toggle Saved state
  * Click on a Track to play it
+ * Click on the star of a Track to toggle Saved state
  * Context Menu of a Track provides:
    * Play
    * Add to Queue